deepsm007/tools/rh-pre-commit/README.md

 **Rh-multi-pre-commit considerations:**

+In the context of `rh-pre-commit` we consider global configuration items those that affect the behavior of all repositories.
+Local refers to configuration that affects a single repository.
+This follows the `git config` convention, where the `--global` flag is used to set values that affect all repositories.

-`rh-multi-pre-commit` builds on [pre-commit.com](https://pre-commit.com/)'s pre-commit framework to support a global config file in addition to hooks defined in a project's `.pre-commit-config.yaml`.
-If you don't want to support multiple pre-commit hooks per project (the default), `rh-pre-commit` can be enabled instead.
+`rh-multi-pre-commit` builds on [pre-commit.com](https://pre-commit.com/)'s pre-commit framework to support a global config file in addition to hooks defined in a project's local `.pre-commit-config.yaml`.
+Running local hooks is disabled by default to avoid accidently executing a malicious hook but it can be turned on per-repo or for all repos.

+**NOTE:** If you don't want to support multiple pre-commit hooks per project (the default), `rh-pre-commit` can be enabled instead.
+To do this, simply replace `rh_pre_commit.multi` with `rh_pre_commit` in the steps above.

 **Warning:** If you are using `rh-multi-pre-commit` with `rh-pre-commit.enableLocalConfig = true`, make sure you trust the hooks defined in the repo's `.pre-commit-config.yaml`.
 It is disabled by